PopSeal

 PopSeal is a compact countertop cup sealer that enables users to recreate the boba ritual at home with affordable, cafe quality drinks.

-Designed for Gen Z enthusiasts, PopSeal enables the satisfying “stab moment” and Instagram worthy presentation that defines boba culture but has never been accessible to home kitchens.
+Designed for Gen Z enthusiasts, PopSeal unlocks the satisfying “stab moment” and Instagram worthy presentation that defines boba culture but has never been accessible to home kitchens.

 Background